1979 Yugoslav Mount Everest expedition: Descent

-Reactions
+Legacy

 The expedition's return to Yugoslavia was triumphant.
-The Zagreb's biggest mountaineering gathering of all time was held on the October 9, 1979 - 3,500 people came to the Lisinski Hall to hear and see the Croatian Himalayans who conquered Mount Everest.
+The Zagreb's biggest mountaineering gathering of all time was held on the 9 October 1979 — about 3,500 people came to the Lisinski Hall to hear and see the Yugoslavian Himalayans who conquered Mount Everest.
 About a thousand people remained in front of the doors of the packed hall.
 Since then, the holding of lectures on expeditions in Lisinski has become a tradition, and about fifteen have been held to date.
 Stipe Božić became the first Croat to have climbed the Mount Everest, and the decision to film his expeditions largely determined his career as a director of numerous documentaries and shows on Croatian Radio Television.
 After this success, the state was no longer interested in financing mountaineering expeditions.
-The following expeditions had a republican and regional character.
+The subsequent expeditions had a republican and regional character.

 The expedition was commemorated on its 40th anniversary at the Mounteneering Festival in Ljubljana, Slovenia.
 The four climbers who reached the peak and many other members of the expedition gathered together on March 14, 2019, in Karlovac, Croatia, where they recounted their memories of the historic climb.